Skip to content

 Purpose

-This is a useful technique when you want to have a predominantly manual test (executed by a tester) that has some steps that are automated by Rapise.
-These could be some of the initial setup tasks (e.g. logging in, starting the application) or just tasks that are well suited to automation.
+This technique is useful when you want a predominantly manual test (executed by a tester) to include some steps that are automated by Rapise.
+These steps could be initial setup tasks (e.g., logging in, starting the application) or simply tasks that are well-suited to automation.

 Usage

-Create your manual test either using the recorder or the manual test editor.
-You can also just open up a test already created in Spira.
+Create your manual test using either the recorder or the manual test editor.
+Alternatively, you can open a test already created in Spira.

-Next, inside Rapise, create a test scenario (function) that contains the necessary login.
-In this example we shall simply automate the launching of MS-Paint.
+Next, within Rapise, create a test scenario (function) for the automated steps.
+In this example, we will simply automate the launching of MS-Paint.

 Create a function in the User.js file with the following code: